Franklin County Court Locks in Final Punishment for OSU Women’s Basketball Coach

 ADVERTISEMENT

 It all started when Dublin police got a call about a vehicle driving recklessly, hitting multiple curbs and even rolling through someone’s lawn shortly before 8 p.m. on May 6, according to the arrest report.
-Luckily, nobody was physically hurt.
-When officers arrived, they found Coach Kevin McGuff’s Toyota Sequoia parked partially off his driveway and onto the lawn.
+When officers arrived, they found Kevin McGuff’s Toyota Sequoia parked partially off his driveway and onto the lawn.

-McGuff initially told police he was “coming from here to here” and struggled to open the driver’s door or window for over two minutes.
+McGuff initially told police he was “coming from here to here” and struggled for more than two minutes to open the driver’s door or window.
 When asked again about where he’d been that night, he said he’d eaten dinner at J. Liu, but insisted he hadn’t had anything to drink.
-Plus, he told officers he hadn’t taken (nor been prescribed) any medications.
+He also told officers he had not taken, nor been prescribed, any medications.
 All of this has been verified through Dublin police body camera footage.

 Top Stories